-Wife to James Whelan by Teresa Deevy is the culmination of months of work with WIT students of architecture, theatre studies, design, and music under the expert eye of director Jim Nolan and his theatre residency at Garter Lane Arts Centre, funded by the Arts Council and Waterford City & County Council.
+Wife to James Whelan by Teresa Deevy is the culmination of months of work with SETU students of architecture, theatre studies, design, and music under the expert eye of director Jim Nolan and his theatre residency at Garter Lane Arts Centre, funded by the Arts Council and Waterford City & County Council.

 The poster was designed by Design student Nathan Burke, and two third year Theatre Studies students are involved: Natasha Everitt and Anita O'Keeffe.
 As well as these students, the set was designed by studen Ian Tan while the sound design was taken care of by Niamh Hourigan.
 Also John Maloney (WIT Library) is performing.